 Speaking of peers, how connected are your executives to your employees?

-When employees have the opportunity to talk casually with leadership, employees report feeling greater agency and employee engagement.
+When employees have the opportunity to talk casually with leadership, employees report that they feel greater agency and employee engagement.
 When employees felt heard by the higher-ups, they became stakeholders in their projects – they weren’t working just because someone told them to, they were working because someone believed they had an important role in the company, which increases a sense of belonging and self-recognition.

 Meeting with employees is beneficial for executives as well.
 As they meet with employees, executives are keeping their fingers on the pulse of their company.
 They get greater insight into how their company functions as well as its strengths and weaknesses.
 In one case, an open-door policy helped a CEO improve their retention rates.